High-Probability Convergence Guarantees of Decentralized SGD

 \section{Proofs for Strongly Convex Costs}

 In this section we prove Lemma \ref{lm:consensus-str-cvx} and Theorem \ref{thm:main-dsgd-str-cvx}.
-To do so, we follow a similar strategy to the one in, e.g., \cite{conv-rates-dsgd-jakovetic,ran-improved}, where it is shown that the sequence of iterates generated by \dsgd is bounded in the MSE sense.
-However, to establish guarantees in the HP sense, we instead work with the MGF of the iterates and have the following important result.
+To do so, we follow a similar strategy to the one in, e.g., \cite{conv-rates-dsgd-jakovetic}, where it is shown that the sequence of iterates generated by \dsgd is bounded in the MSE sense.
+However, to establish HP guarantees we instead work with the MGF of the iterates and have the following result.